 Welcome to my sightings page for 2022, where I aim to display a compilation of my birding and wildlife sightings and experiences from that year.
 For up to date reports of sightings, please consider following me on my Facebook, Twitter and Flickr pages.

-Covid19: Due to the rapid increase in people having Covid19 during the final weeks of 2021 and the beginning of 2022 the year started in what the government called 'Plan B: Increased Awareness'.
-Due to this, I will continue to concentrate on the local patch with the odd 'distanced' journey to see anything that is of interest and hopefully still manage to stay away from the risk of picking up Covid and bringing it home.
-Stay safe everyone!
+Covid19: Due to a rapid increase in people having Covid19 during the final weeks of 2021, the beginning of 2022 started in what the government called 'Plan B: Increased Awareness'.
+Due to this, at the start of the year I continued to concentrate on the local patch with the odd 'distanced' journey to see anything that was of interest.
+218 different species of birds were seen nationally with two of those being new birds.
+I also managed to see my last UK butterfly and enjoy quality time locally.
+New species for me during 2022 included:

 Picture: Great White Egret at Low Barns, 2nd January 2022